The real hero’s journey: the great pros come full circle

 Is that which was the beginning…” — T.S.
 Eliot, Four Quartets

-It amazes me how many folks on LinkedIN and the like describe themselves as “experts” at what they do at this final stage of their careers.
+It amazes me how many folks on LinkedIn describe themselves as “experts” at what they do, especially at this final stage of their careers.
 I’m leery of experts.
-I want to go out as a student.
+I want to be remembered as a student.